NaikSoftware/android-upload-service/README.md

 ## Purpose
 * have a tiny library (less than 60KB)
-* upload files to a server with FTP, HTTP `multipart/form-data` or binary requests
+* upload files to a server with HTTP
+* support upload through path from ContentProvider Uri (pass Uri.toString as parameter) or absolute file path
 * be able to easily implement other upload protocols as plugins
 * handle multiple concurrent uploads in the background, even if the device is idle
 * automatically retry failed uploads, with a configurable exponential backoff